Meysam-shirdel/GPT-2/README.md

 # Getting Started:
 -Install Dependencies: Ensure you have the necessary libraries installed:

+  !pip install torch transformers tiktoken tqdm

--Run the Script: You can run the script directly to start training the model on the Tiny Shakespeare dataset:
+-Run the Script: You can run the code from top to down sections to start training the model on the Tiny Shakespeare dataset:

 -Customization: Modify the GPTConfig class in the script to adjust the model architecture according to your needs.